ppotturi/adp-documentation/docs/Developer-Reference/Infrastructure/ASO Helm Library Chart.md

 Note that `storageAccounts` is an array of objects that can be used to create more than one Storage Accounts.

-Please note that the storage account name must be unique across Azure.
+Please note that the storage account name must be unique across Azure. storage account name is internally prefixed with the `storageAccountPrefix`.
+For instance, in the Dev environment, the storageAccountPrefix is configured as `devadpinfst2401`.
+If you input "claim" as the storage account name, the final storage account name will be `devadpinfst2401claim`.

 ```
 storageAccounts:          <Array of Object>
   - name: <string>        --Storage account name.
-Name should be Lowercase letters and numbers and Character limit: 3-24.
+Name should be Lowercase letters and numbers and Maximum character limit is `9`
   - name: <string>
 ```